 Neighbor Kid: My pants are full of fear!

 - In Kevin & Kell, a minor rabbit character reacts this way to an attempted attack by a lion.
+Also happens to a rodent extra when Rudy catches it trying to eat one of his plants.

 - Happens to two out of three bad guys in "Ayla and the Great Shoulder Angel Conspiracy" in the Whateley Universe.